-- 102 Regarding the cryptographic services this objective of the environment has to be clarified.
+- 112 Regarding the cryptographic services this objective of the environment has to be clarified.
 By definition cipher or plain text data and cryptographic keys are User Data.
-The Smartcard Embedded Software shall treat these data appropriately, use only proper secret keys (chosen from a large key space) as input for the cryptographic function of the TOE and use keys and functions appropriately in order to ensure the strength of cryptographic operation. - 103 This means that keys are treated as confidential as soon as they are generated.
+The Smartcard Embedded Software shall treat these data appropriately, use only proper secret keys (chosen from a large key space) as input for the cryptographic function of the TOE and use keys and functions appropriately in order to ensure the strength of cryptographic operation. - 113 This means that keys are treated as confidential as soon as they are generated.
 The keys must be unique with a very high probability, as well as cryptographically strong.
-For example, it must be ensured that it is beyond practicality to derive the private key from a public key if asymmetric algorithms are used.
 If keys are imported into the TOE and/or derived from other keys, quality and confidentiality must be maintained.
-This implies that appropriate key management has to be realised in the environment. - 104 Regarding the area based access control this objective of the environment has to be clarified.
+This implies that appropriate key management has to be realised in the environment. - 114 Regarding the area based access control this objective of the environment has to be clarified.
 The treatment of User Data is also required when a multi-application operating system is implemented as part of the Smartcard Embedded Software on the TOE.
-In this case the multi-application operating system should not disclose security relevant user data of one application to another application when it is processed or stored on the TOE. - 105 The treatment of User Data is still required when a multi-application operating system is implemented as part of the Smartcard Embedded Software on the TOE.
-In this case the multiapplication operating system should not disclose security relevant user data of one application to another application when it is processed or stored on the TOE.
+In this case the multi-application operating system should not disclose security relevant user data of one application to another application when it is processed or stored on the TOE. - 115 The treatment of User Data is still required when a multi-application operating system is implemented as part of the Smartcard Embedded Software on the TOE.
+In this case the multi-application operating system should not disclose security relevant user data of one application to another application when it is processed or stored on the TOE.